• Skip to primary navigation

 Mashed Potatoes

-• Transfer the mashed potatoes to a serving dish and pour over a little melted butter and sprinkle with fresh chives (if desired).
+- Transfer the mashed potatoes to a serving dish and pour over a little more melted butter (if desired) and sprinkle with fresh chives.
 Serve and enjoy!

 Notes